awerlang/angular-smart-forms/README.md

  * Focus first element on page load;
  * Focus first invalid element on submit, in case it fails;
  * Focus next element on pressing ENTER key;
- * Focus next element on completing input an element;
+ * Focus next element on completing input on an element;
+ * Present date input with string models;

 All this work is based on the following assumptions: